Williamson Dunn

 Williamson Dunn (December 25, 1781 – November 11, 1854) was an American judge and politician in the early history of Indiana.
 He served as the third Speaker of the Indiana House of Representatives.
 Dunn is credited with having founded the town of Hanover, Indiana, as well as having contributed funds towards the founding of Hanover College.

 Dunn was born near Danville, Kentucky.
-He was the son of Samuel Dunn, an Scots-Irish Presbyterian immigrant who originally settled in Rockingham County, Virginia, and served in Lord Dunmore's War and the Revolutionary War.
+He was the son of Samuel Dunn, a Scots-Irish Presbyterian immigrant who originally settled in Rockingham County, Virginia, and served in Lord Dunmore's War and the Revolutionary War.

 In 1806, Williamson Dunn married Miriam Wilson in Garrard County, Kentucky.
 In 1809, the Dunns moved to Hanover, Indiana Territory with two children and three slaves.
 Dunn had inherited these slaves from his father, but due to his personal opposition to slavery, he brought them to Indiana to free them.
 Dunn would live most of the rest of his life in Hanover.

 In 1811, Governor of Indiana Territory William Henry Harrison appointed Dunn as a Justice of the Peace and as Judge of the Court of Common Pleas of Jefferson County.
 In 1812, during the War of 1812, U.S. President James Madison commissioned Dunn as the captain of a company of mounted rangers.
 Dunn's company served in Indiana during the war, raiding and capturing Native American towns on the White, Wabash, and Mississinewa Rivers, and also fought at Fort Harrison to relieve regulars under Zachary Taylor.